cognitiveprince/paradox_docs/getting started.md

     Step 1.
 Take the read image block click on the select button and select the image you want to read.

     Step 2.
-Take the resize block and connect it to the read image block.
+Take the conver color block and connect it to the read image block.

     Step 3.
-Enter the width and height field with the values you want.

-    Step 4.
 The image will be displayed in the convert color block.
 1. Rectangle

     Step 1.
 Take the read image block click on the select button and select the image you want to read.

     Step 2.
-Step 2.
 Take the rectangle block and connect it to the read image block.

     Step 3.
 Enter the

     Step 4.
 The image will be displayed in the rectangle block.
 1. Threshold mask

+    Step 1.
+Take the read image block click on the select button and select the image you want to read.

+    Step 2.
+Take the Threshold mask block and connect it to the read image block.

+    Step 3.
+Enter the Thresh, maxval values.

+    Step 4.
+The image will be displayed in the Threshold mask block.
 1. Circle

     Step 1.
 Take the read image block click on the select button and select the image you want to read.

-    Step 2.
     Step 2.
 Take the circle block and connect it to the read image block.

     Step 3.
 Enter the center, radius, color, stroke values.